jurgen-kluft/ccrypto/README.md

-# xcore cryptography library
+# xcore encryption, decryption library

-A library with cryptographic engines:
+A library with currently only one Cipher (encryption/decryption)
-- skein 256/512/1024
-- blake 256/512/1024
-- sha3
-- sha1

-Cipher (encryption/decryption)
+* AES 256